gyselax/gyselalibxx/tests/geometryRTheta/advection_rtheta/README.md

 The tests are made for different parameters which are:

 ### - The mapping and the domain used for the advection:
- - Circular mapping in the physical domain (CircularToCartesian and AdvectionPhysicalDomain);
+ - Circular mapping in the physical domain (CircularToCartesian);
- - Czarny mapping in the physical domain (CzarnyToCartesian and AdvectionPhysicalDomain);
+ - Czarny mapping in the physical domain (CzarnyToCartesian);
  - Czarny mapping in the pseudo-Cartesian domain (CzarnyToCartesian);
  - Discrete mapping of the Czarny mapping in the pseudo-Cartesian domain (DiscreteToCartesian).